pongasoft/glu/docs/manual/src/main/sphinx/source/dev-setup.rst

         ../../gradlew package // create the package
         ../../gradlew package-install // to install locally (for dev)

+        ../../gradlew dev-setup     // generate a distribution with 1 agent in 1 fabric
+                                    // shell script (devsetupctl.sh) allows to start/stop
+        ../../gradlew dev-setup-x-y // generate a distribution with x agents in y fabrics
+                                    // shell script (devsetupctl.sh) allows to start/stop

+        ../../gradlew clean-dev-setup // to delete the setup

 * ``packaging/org.linkedin.glu.packaging-setup``:
   Creates a package with convenient shell scripts to setup the keys and agent in ZooKeeper::